Struggling to choose between a Breville or a DeLonghi espresso machine? Don't worry, you aren't the only one.

 Pros & Cons Of Breville Coffee Machines

 One of the biggest perks of choosing the Breville brand is the range of different options that are available.
-Whether you like automatic drip coffee or manually-made espresso, Breville has got you covered.
+Whether you like automatic drip coffee, a manually-made espresso, or Nespresso machines, Breville has got you covered.

-In addition to some advantages, there are a few disadvantages of buying a Breville:
+In addition to some advantages, there are a few disadvantages of buying a Breville coffee or Nespresso machine:

 Introducing Delonghi Coffee Machines